 If you are struggling with unwanted weight gain or the inability to lose weight, it could be due to an untreated sleep disorder.
 Speak to one of our healthcare professionals at Koala Sleep Centers.
 We offer solutions.
 Serving Patients From All Over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, El Paso TX, Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, Wausau WI.

 How Hormones Affect Your Sleep and Weight